rcl-ssl/docs/api/standalone.md

 200 OK
 ```

-Your certificate will then be scheduled for creation at a later time.
+Your certificate will be scheduled for creation at a later time.
 During this process, your domain will be validated based on the challenge you completed.
 Once the domain is validated, your certificate will be created.

 You can access your new certificate using the [Get Certificate API](get-certificate.md)